 When I Learned About Natural Remedies

-When my journey to natural health and wellness started, I perked up and listened really hard when I started to hear that there were natural remedies to help strengthen the immune system, which in turn helped to get over the flu.
+When my journey to natural health and wellness started, I perked up and listened really hard when I started to hear that there were natural remedies to help strengthen the immune system, which in turn helped to get over seasonal or environmental threats.

-Now when my kids get sick with a cold or flu virus, or if I know they have been exposed, I go into all out war with the virus we’re fighting.
+Now when my kids get sick, or if I know they have been exposed to a seasonal or environmental threat, I go into all-out war with the virus we’re fighting.
 I use natural methods to help their immune systems to fight.

 I don’t need to use every single natural remedy out there.
 I just keep several on hand, preferably remedies with a longer shelf life since we hardly kick sick.
 I start to use them at the first sign of prodromal symptoms; which can be general malaise, feeling achy, a fever, or even the glossy-eyed look when you just know something is off.

-I just have to add, there is no cure for the flu.
+I just have to add, there is no cure for a seasonal or environmental threat.
 It’s just a fact of life that all kinds of viruses and bacteria can make us sick at times, but there are natural remedies that can decrease the severity of the symptoms or help us get over the symptoms quicker by supporting our immune system to do its job.Here's an important tip!
 Natural remedies work best when used at the first sign of illness and consistently until symptoms start to improve.Click To Tweet

-***This is not medical advice, it’s just a testimony of what I did to help my kids get over the flu quicker and with less severe symptoms.***
+***This is not medical advice, it’s just a testimony of what I did to help my kids get over their environmental threat quicker and with less severe symptoms.***

-Natural Remedies I Give My Children for the Flu
+Natural Remedies I Give My Children for Seasonal or Environmental Threats

 Immediately, I start with Oscillo.
 The long name is Oscillococcinum and it’s a homeopathic remedy for flu symptoms.
 They are tiny beadlets that dissolve in the mouth, and preferably not with a meal.
 My kids love the taste of Oscillo, and it’s the silver lining to being sick for them.